oracle-samples/oracle-timesten-samples/languages/python/README.md

 ## PRE-REQUISITES

 1. Python language is installed.
-2. The cx_Oracle driver for Python is installed.
+2. The python_oracledb for Python is installed.
 3. A TimesTen database is created and data source is setup to access that database.
-4. Environment to access Python, cx_Oracle driver and TimesTen data source are set up (i.e. the TimesTen environment script ttenv.sh/ttenv.csh has been executed)
+4. Environment to access Python, python_oracledb driver and TimesTen data source are set up (i.e. the TimesTen environment script ttenv.sh/ttenv.csh has been executed)

 For more information on setup, see [TimesTen In-Memory Database Open Source Languages Support Guide](https://docs.oracle.com/en/database/other-databases/timesten/22.1/open-source-languages/index.html).